Effective Separability of Finitely Generated Nilpotent Groups: Abstract

 \section{Abstract}

-\nid We give effective proofs of residual finiteness and conjugacy separability of finitely generated nilpotent groups using work of Blackburn and Mal'tsev.
-More precisely, we give polynomial lower and upper asymptotic bounds for a function introduced by Lawton, Louder, and McReynolds that measures how large the needed quotients are in separating pairs of conjugacy classes of bounded word length.
-Improving work of Bou-Rabee, we also give precise asymptotic bounds for an analogous function for residual finiteness introduced by Bou-Rabee.
+\nid We give effective proofs of residual finiteness and conjugacy separability for finitely generated nilpotent groups.
+In particular, we give precise asymptotic bounds for a function introduced by Bou-Rabee that measures how large the quotients that are needed to separate non-identity elements of bounded length from the identity which improves the work of Bou-Rabee.
+Similarly, we give polynomial upper and lower bounds for an analogous function introduced by Lawton, Louder, and McReynolds that measures how large the quotients that are needed to separate pairs of distinct conjugacy classes of bounded word length using work of Blackburn and Mal'tsev.